phamcongthuy/challenge/faqs.markdown

 ## How many times can I vote?
 </summary>

 You can only vote once per goal category, for a total of 5 votes.
 It is not required that you use all 5 of your votes, but we encourage you to do so!
-If you'd like to read about finalists you're less familiar with before you vote, we have all of the [finalists' submissions](https://activation.la2050.org/finalists/) posted and available.
+If you'd like to read about entries you’re less familiar with before you vote, we have all of the [entries’ submissions](/entries/) posted and available.

 </details>